AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Search page and search result page now have more informative titles for better understanding of screen reader users (NPR-34093).

-* Screen readers now announce the options to delete the selected tags in [!UICONTROL Basic] tab of asset [!UICONTROL Properties]s buttons to delete the selected tags (NPR-33972).
+* Screen readers now announce the options to delete the selected tags in [!UICONTROL Basic] tab of asset [!UICONTROL Properties] buttons to delete the selected tags (NPR-33972).

 * The elements in each row in list view are now correctly announced as the elements of the same row by screen readers (NPR-33932).